-We support cats in need or owners who need guidance or assistance.
+We are a passionate branch of volunteers who support cats in need or owners who need assistance.

-If we are not in a position to help you, we will signpost you to other organisations whose aims are more suited to your situation.
+If we are not in a position to help you, we will signpost you to other organisations who can.

 Our main aims for Bolton, Radcliffe and Bury are:

 NEUTERING of cats and kittens as we believe this will help reduce the number of unwanted and stray cats as well as having many health benefits for male and female cats.
 Please check out the details of our neutering assistance.

 REHOMING of cats.
 We have limited fostering facilities but we are working with our adoption centres in Warrington and St. Helens to rehome cats that need this.
 We are always looking for the best outcome for cats.
 Sometimes rehoming is not appropriate.
 We will assess each situation and offer advice.
 Cats we offer for adoption will have had a full veterinary package ensuring peace of mind and good value.

 EDUCATING people on the needs of cats and how to care for them through giving education talks and offering advice.Cats Protection has been making a positive difference to cats lives since 1927.
 With 250 volunteer run branches and 30 adoption centres and continuing to grow to meet the increasing demands placed upon us.